 Sadly, there are no outward physical signs that a person has high blood pressure.
 Most people become aware of the problem at the doctor's office, where blood pressure checks are routine for every patient, precisely because there are no signs or symptoms.
 If untreated, hypertension can lead to serious complications, mostly involving the heart and circulation, but the metabolism and brain may also be affected.
 Unchecked hypertension can lead to the following:

 For some, a change in lifestyle may be all that's required to lower blood pressure to an acceptable level.
-If more serious treatment is indicated, there are several types of drugs to consider.
-Often, a combination of two, three or more drugs are prescribed and sometimes a combination of low-dose drugs are more effective than one type of drug given in high doses.
+If more serious treatment is indicated, there are several types of medications to consider.
+Often, a combination of two, three or more drugs are prescribed and sometimes a combination of low-dose drugs is more effective than one type of medication given in high doses.